gmazzap/Hierarchy/README.md

 The first thing to note in the last code snippet, is that the template content is **returned** by `QueryTemplate::loadTemplate()`.

-This is important because without the `echo` what is shown is just a white screen of death.
+This is important because without the `echo` what is shown is just a White Screen Of Death.

 ### Edit template content before to output